tenzir/tenzir/web/blog/public-roadmap-and-open-rfcs/index.md

 <https://github.com/tenzir/vast> because it would add roadmap items as many
 open, long-running issues that scatter the attention and potentially confuse the community.
-That said, the primary value of the issue tracker is the layer on top of issues: [Projects][github-projects], which allows for organizing issues across multiple dimensions in a visually appealing way.
+That said, the primary value of the issue tracker is the layer on top of issues: [GitHub Projects][github-projects], which allows for organizing issues across multiple dimensions in a visually appealing way.

 [github-projects]: https://docs.github.com/en/issues/planning-and-tracking-with-projects